Skyscanner/backpack-ios/CONTRIBUTING.md

 Tests can be ran as usual from Xcode(Product -> Test or cmd+U).
 Snapshot tests should be run on an iPhone 8 running iOS 13.2 to match what is used on CI.

+### Snapshot testing

+Snapshot tests are used to capture images of components under different configurations.
+When you add or change a snapshot test, test images will need to be recaptured.
+To do this, change `self.recordMode = NO` to `self.recordMode = YES` in the relevant test file and re-run the tests on an iPhone 8 running iOS 13.2.
+This will update the images on disk.
+Remember to revert `recordMode` afterwards otherwise the tests will fail.

 ## Git

 Please submit your requested changes as a pull request to the `master` branch.
 If your branch becomes out of date and conflicts need to be resolved with `master` use `git rebase`, do not merge `master` into your feature branch.